Subhendu-Kumar/store_project/README.md

 # Store Sync

-Store Sync is a web application built with React that allows you to manage your online store's data.
+Store Sync is a web application built with React that allows you to manage your online store's data..